-- 1. Select "products" from the footer - 2.
-Select the "Add" link in the bottom right - 3.
+- 1. Select "Products" from the page footer. - 2.
+Select the "Add" link in the bottom right. - 3.
 Enter the name of the product and a description.
-The Description field may contain HTML.
+The Description field may contain HTML. - 4.
+When the product is created, Bugzilla will give a message stating that a component must be created before any bugs can be entered against the new product.
+Follow the link to create a new component.
+See Components for more information.